 “I have no special talents.
 I am only passionately curious.” -Albert Einstein

-Children are born curious and as they grow their curiosity grows with them.
-Curiosity has been characterized as the joy of discovery.
-Psychologist, epistemologist, and biologist Jean Piaget recognized the importance of curiosity when referring to children as little scientists!
-At first you see your little one exploring his hands, touching, and tasting everything within his reach.
-If your little one is a toddler, you’ve probably noticed his favorite word is “why”.
-He wants to keep exploring and understanding how things work and what makes them a certain way.
-By now you’ve figured out that, in order for him to satisfy his curiosity, he will want to experience whatever it is that is fueling it.
-These nurturing experiences play a key role in the capabilities of his brain and foster his early development.
+At first, you’ll see your little one exploring their hands, touching, and tasting everything within reach.
+If your little one is a toddler, you’ve probably noticed their favorite word is “why”.
+They want to keep exploring and understanding how things work and what makes them a certain way.
+By now you’ve figured out that, in order for them to satisfy their curiosity, they will want to experience whatever it is that is fueling it.
+These nurturing experiences play a key role in the capabilities of their brain and foster early development.

-Dr. Bruce Perry talks about a learning cycle and how the curiosity of your child fuels his development.
+Dr. Bruce Perry talks about a learning cycle and how the curiosity of your child fuels their development.
 When children are curious about something, they want to explore it, and by exploring they discover new things, for example: learning to hold a rattle, roll over, slide, or try different foods.
-When your child discovers something, he will find pleasure in that and therefore repeat it again.
-This is how he understands, absorbs, and expands his collection of experiences, making him confident and driven to learn.
+When your child discovers something, they will find pleasure in that and therefore repeat it again.
+This is how they understand, absorb, and expand their collection of experiences, making them confident and driven to learn.

-Of course, early childhood is a time for high-vigilance and supervised exploration.
-This means that, as parents, the challenge is to provide a safe and supervised setting so your child can express his curiosity in a creative and healthy way.
+Of course, early childhood is a time for high vigilance and supervised exploration.
+This means that, as parents, the challenge is to provide a safe and supervised setting so your child can express their curiosity in a creative and healthy way.

 How can we do this?
 Here are 10 ways to get you started!

-- 1. Change things around.
+- Change things around.
 If you are used to playing in the living room, how about taking a trip to the park?
-Encourage your son to play with different toys, textures, and aromas.
+Encourage your child to play with different toys, textures, and aromas.
 A great way to stimulate your baby’s curiosity is through the senses!

-- 3. Observation is an important part of curiosity.
-You can boost your child’s curiosity by helping him see the big picture and small details.
-For instance: “Look at this lady bug.
+- Observation is an important part of curiosity.
+You can boost your child’s curiosity by helping them see the big picture and small details.
+For instance: “Look at this ladybug.
 How many spots can you count on it?”.

-- 6. When children ask something, they often have an idea of what the answer might be.
-Before answering your child’s questions, invite him to share what’s on his mind with you: “That is a very good question, what do you think?”.
+- When children ask something, they often have an idea of what the answer might be.
+Before answering your child’s questions, invite them to share what’s on their mind with you: “That is a very good question, what do you think?”.

-- 8. Try some role-playing using your imagination.
+- Try some role-playing using your imagination.
 Let your little one tell you who is going to play who.
-Independent play is closely connected to self-esteem, encourages children to feel they can make their own decisions and express their own interests.
+Independent play is closely connected to self-esteem, encourages children to feel they can make their own decisions, and express their own interests.

-- 10. Curiosity can drive connections.
-Encourage your curious son by introducing him to the experts around him and how they are willing to share their knowledge.
+- Curiosity can drive connections.
+Encourage your curious child by introducing them to the experts around them and how they are willing to share their knowledge.
 “Why do chameleons change color?”, “That’s a good question!
-Let’s ask the vet when we go visit him!”.
+Let’s ask the vet when we go visit!”.

-During this time there will be some questions going on in your little one’s brain that will seem like miss behavior.
+During this time there will be some questions going on in your little one’s brain that will seem like misbehaviors.
 For example, “What happens if I drop this egg on the floor?”.
-Rather than discouraging him, try creating a safe space to explore that!
+Rather than discouraging them, try creating a safe space to explore that!
 “How about we make a cake and you help me add the eggs?”.